Gaydar (website): Profiles

 Profiles typically include standard information on age, location, physical features, sexual predilections, hobbies, and pastimes.
 Profiles usually include a free format description about their owner and what they seek in a partner.
 There is provision for profile owners to upload a number of photographs, typically of themselves — one as the 'main photo', several as 'secondary photos', and several more as 'private photos' that can be sent as attachments to private messages.

 Controversy and criticisms

-Critics allege that it facilitates barebacking (anal intercourse without a condom), though this criticism is potentially true of any dating site.
+Critics alleged in 2003 that the site facilitates barebacking (anal intercourse without a condom), though this criticism is potentially true of any dating site.

 Media attention was drawn in 2003 when the website was used by Labour Party MP Chris Bryant, and in 2006, when married Liberal Democrat leadership candidate Mark Oaten used it to find gay sexual partners.

 Deaths of co-founders

 The chairman and co-founder of Gaydar, Gary Frisch died unexpectedly at his home in London on 11 February 2007, aged 38 years.
 A verdict of misadventure was recorded by Paul Knapman, the coroner at the inquest.
 A pathologist, Peter Wilkins, said ketamine was found in Frisch's blood and liver.
 On 11 November 2017, co-founder Henry Badenhorst died unexpectedly at the age of 51.
 He was reported to have taken his own life.